-It’s been a while from the previous part of this article when I showed you the way of geocoding the addresses via Google Sheets.
+It’s been a while since the previous part of this article when I showed you the way of geocoding the addresses via Google Sheets.
 Here you will get the knowledge of geocoding straight from the Excel sheet, without launching external platforms.
 A front of your eyes you have got another two options then.
 These ways were mentioned previously but without further explanation so far.

 Firstly let’s say a bot more about the Google API geocoding, which is not for free anymore.
 I was hoping, that some alternative solutions can be found.
 There was one way described recently, based on the WEBSERVICE excel function, which should execute the coordinates for 2500 addresses daily.
 Regrettably, it returns the “REQUEST DENIED” only, which is typical for users without Google API.
 It means, that there is no option for free geocoding by Google API nowadays.

 The geocoding by Bing looks far better, as we are eligible to work on 10000 addresses on our account, nevertheless from the daily input.
 The usage is straightforward, as we can simply download the existing geocoding tool tailored for Bing.
-The whole geocoding process is explained well for example here, although all explanations are pretty much the same and refer to the Excel 2013 version.
-My goal is not only to expand this explanation, and show it everyone step by step, but mostly to demonstrate how we can integrate this tool with our own workbook, which we are currently working at.
+The whole geocoding process is explained well for example here, although all explanations are pretty much the same refer to the Excel 2013 version.
+My goal is not only to expand this explanation, and show it to every one step by step, but mostly to demonstrate how we can integrate this tool with our own workbook, which we are currently working at.
 Let’s get started then.

 I. USING THE EXISTING EXCEL GEOCODING TOOL FOR BING